 Make Exfoliation Part of Your Normal Skincare Routine

 Depending on your skin type, exfoliate as often as necessary as an added step to your daily skincare routine.
 First, remove all makeup before you go to bed.
 It prevents clogged pores.
 Even if you’re too tired to do anything else, taking off the day’s makeup should be as habitual as brushing your teeth.
-When you wash your face, decide if you want to use a gentle cleanser, exfoliating scrub, or a combination of both.
+Decide if you want to use a gentle cleanser, exfoliating scrub, or a combination of both, as your face wash.

-Some facial cleansers are specially designed to dig deeper into pores as they cleanse.
+Some facial cleansers are specially designed to dig deeper into pores as they cleanse (like a face scrub with beads or another physical exfoliant).
 Others are better suited as a daily cleanser, when exfoliation isn’t necessary.
 The Magic Gel-to-Milk Cleanser is gentle enough to use on an everyday basis and leaves the skin feeling fresh and smooth.
 When used as a base before the extra step of exfoliation, it helps to wipe away all the impurities of the day while nourishing and enhancing your natural skin glow.

 After the face is clean, apply a hydrating moisturizer for quick absorption to the face and neck.
 Follow up with an under eye cream, face serum, and lip balm for a complete skincare routine.
 As an alternative to regular exfoliation, use a detoxifying face mask once or twice a week that will give your skin a deep clean without being too aggressive.